hyzhak/ollama-mcp-server/memory-bank/projectbrief.md

 - Integrate all essential Ollama API and CLI features into MCP.
 - Support both CLI and HTTP transports (stdio and SSE).
-- Allow model creation, listing, pulling, pushing, copying, removing, and running.
+- Allow model creation, listing, pulling, pushing, copying, removing, and running (with prompt, images, and temperature parameters).
 - Enable advanced configuration (timeouts, temperature, endpoint).
+- The "run" tool supports an optional temperature parameter for deterministic or creative outputs.
 - Maintain compatibility with MCP server conventions.

 ## Out of Scope